- Operator-Initiated Commitments in RTO and ISO Markets , December 2014

-FERC is evaluating issues regarding price formation in the energy and ancillary services markets operated by Regional Transmission Organizations (RTOs) and Independent System Operators (ISOs).
-FERC staff has been directed to convene workshops as necessary to commence a discussion with industry on the existing market rules and operational practices related to the following topics:
+FERC continues to evaluate issues regarding price formation in the energy and ancillary services markets operated by Regional Transmission Organizations (RTOs) and Independent System Operators (ISOs).
+FERC staff convened workshops in the fall of 2014 to commence a discussion with industry on the existing market rules and operational practices related to the following topics below.
+Details of those workshops can be found in the links to the right.
+Staff also issued a request for comments under Docket No. AD14-14-000 and Comments Received.

 - Use of uplift payments: Use of uplift payments can undermine the marketís ability to send actionable price signals.
 Sustained patterns of specific resources receiving a large proportion of uplift payments over long periods of time raise additional concerns that those resources are providing a service that should be priced in the market or opened to competition.